 Support for DynamoDB connectivity.
-This is loaded on the Amazon EMR AMI version 2.0.2 or later.
+This is included in the Amazon EMR AMI version 2.0.2 or later.

 (Optional) An Amazon S3 bucket.
 For instructions about how to create a bucket, see Get Started With Amazon Simple Storage Service.
 This bucket is used as a destination when exporting DynamoDB data to Amazon S3 or as a location to store a Hive script.

 (Optional) A Secure Shell (SSH) client application to connect to the master node of the Amazon EMR cluster and run HiveQL queries against the DynamoDB data.
 SSH is used to run Hive interactively.
 You can also save Hive commands in a text file and have Amazon EMR run the Hive commands from the script.
 In this case an SSH client is not necessary, though the ability to SSH into the master node is useful even in non-interactive clusters, for debugging purposes.

 An SSH client is available by default on most Linux, Unix, and Mac OS X installations.
-Windows users can install and use an SSH client called PuTTY.
+Windows users can install and use the PuTTY client, which has SSH support.

 (Optional) An Amazon EC2 key pair.
 This is only required for interactive clusters.
 The key pair provides the credentials the SSH client uses to connect to the master node.
 If you are running the Hive commands from a script in an Amazon S3 bucket, an EC2 key pair is optional.